Carlossouzaadv/blueprint-interativo/planning-docs/DAILY_BACKLOG.md

 - [x] Can navigate to localhost:3000
 - [x] Git repository initialized and first commit made

-### For TASK-002:
+### For TASK-002: ✅ COMPLETED
-- [ ] Data file compiles without TypeScript errors
+- [x] Data file compiles without TypeScript errors
-- [ ] All 4 projects have complete structure
+- [x] All 4 projects have complete structure
-- [ ] PT and EN content present for all translatable fields
+- [x] PT and EN content present for all translatable fields
-- [ ] Data matches curriculum information exactly
+- [x] Data matches curriculum information exactly
-- [ ] Can import and use data in components
+- [x] Can import and use data in components

 ### For TASK-003:
 - [ ] Component renders without errors